Consensys/zsl-q/README.md

 ## Example 3 - Tracker Persistence

-Continuing example 2 above, on node 1, save the tracker to disk.
+Continuing example 2 above, on Alice's node, save the tracker to disk.

-    tracker.save("node1.tracker")
+    tracker.save("alice.tracker")

-On node 2, create a new tracker from the data on disk.
+On Bob's node, create a new tracker from the data on disk.

     tmp = new ztracker();
-    tmp.load("node1.tracker")
+    tmp.load("alice.tracker")

-Examine the new tracker to confirm that the data matches that of node 1.
+Examine the new tracker to confirm that the data matches that of Alice's node.

     tmp.list(ztoken_usd)
     tmp.list(ztoken_acme)